etalab/piaf/README.md

 <img src="./docs/export_data.png" alt="Edit label" width=600>

 You can export data as CSV file or JSON file by clicking the button.
-As for the export file format, you can check it here: [Export File Formats](https://github.com/chakki-works/doccano/wiki/Export-File-Formats).

 Each exported document will have metadata column or key, which will contain additional columns or keys from the imported document.
 The primary use-case for metadata is to allow you to match exported data with other system